ggonnella/gfapy/manual/gfa.md

 Some lines use identifiers: segments, gaps, edges, paths and sets.
 Given an identifier, the line can be retrieved using the ```line(id)``` method.
-Note that identifier are represented in gfapy by Python strings.
+Note that identifier are represented in Gfapy by Python strings.

 The list of all identifier can be retrieved using the ```names``` property;
 for the identifiers of a single line type, use ```segment_names```,